Janna: Magnum opus

 Yashodhara Charite is a classic Kannada Jain poem by Janna, written during the 13th century when Jainism was facing challenges in Karnataka.
 It is an epic in the kandapadya metre, consisting of around 310 verses with a unique set of stories that use extreme, often gruesome imagery of lust, violence, and sin as cautionary moral lessons on the consequences of unchecked desire.

 The poem narrates the downfall and repentance of King Yashodhara, who under the sway of lust commits horrific sins including incest and cannibalism, but ultimately repents, illustrating the Jain doctrines of karma and spiritual liberation (moksha).
 Inspired in part by Sanskrit versions of the tale, Janna’s work emphasizes the moral seriousness and psychological complexity of the theme.

 In one of the stories, the king intends to perform a ritual sacrifice of two young boys to a local deity but, taking pity, releases them and abandons human sacrifice.
 In another, he burns himself on the funeral pyre of a friend’s wife whom he abducted in desire and who dies of grief.
 In yet another, the poem describes the queen Armutamati’s attraction to the ugly Mahout Ashtavakra.
 To expiate her sin, Yashodhara performs a symbolic cock sacrifice that becomes gruesome when the cock comes alive and crows at the time of death.
 He and his mother are reborn as animals, suffering for many rebirths before attaining redemption.

 Other writings

-Janna's Anubhava Mukhura is a treatise on erotics and the science of lovemaking, a topic that was well established as a genre of Kannada literature by his time.
+Janna's Anubhava Mukhura is a treatise on erotics and the science of sex, a topic that was well established as a genre of Kannada literature by his time.